Larry Chernicoff's Miniature Orchestra

 Larry leads several ensembles ranging in size from 5 to 11 players, which play his compositions [almost] exclusively,

-As a producer, he has worked with composer Peter Primamore, and with musicians Tony Levin, Chieli Minucci, Jerry Marotta, Charles Pillow, Karl Berger, and many others.
+As a producer, he has worked with composers Peter Primamore and Peter Blum, and with musicians Tony Levin, Chieli Minucci, Jerry Marotta, Charles Pillow, Karl Berger, Shane Shanahan, Steve Gorn, Tim Moore and many others.

 From an article in Metroland magazine:

 "I don’t see any reason why I shouldn’t use Gregorian chant, or ancient melodies musical scholars

 have found on inscribed on stone tablets in what was once Sumeria” he says, “and to use those instead of jumping off from, say, a Charlie Parker melody.
 It’s all the same— there are only 12 notes.
 What’s the difference really?"

 Chernicoff has performed and recorded only sporadically over the years, but his work has become a carefully savored delicacy to critics and music fans in the know.